 In the boxes below, please select gas or electricity for Energy Type.
-For Service Type, if you spend less than $2,000 a month, select “small business”; for over $2,000, select “large business.”
+For Service Type, if you spend less than $2,000 a month, select “Small Business”; for over $2,000, select “Commercial”.

 1.Electricity or Gas?